Lockheed F-117 Nighthawk: Senior Trend

 The decision to produce the F-117 was made on 1 November 1978, and a contract was awarded to Lockheed Advanced Development Projects, popularly known as the Skunk Works, in Burbank, California.
 The program was led by Ben Rich, with Alan Brown as manager of the project.
 Rich called on Bill Schroeder, a Lockheed mathematician, and Overholser, a mathematician and radar specialist, to exploit Ufimtsev's work.
 The three designed a computer program called "Echo", which made possible the design of an airplane with flat panels, called facets, which were arranged so as to scatter over 99% of a radar's signal energy "painting" the aircraft.

 The first YF-117A, serial number 79-10780, made its maiden flight from Groom Lake (Area 51), Nevada, on 18 June 1981, only 31 months after the full-scale development decision.
 The first production F-117A was delivered in 1982, and operational capability was achieved in October 1983.
 The 4450th Tactical Group stationed at Nellis Air Force Base, Nevada, was tasked with the operational development of the early F-117, and between 1981 (prior to the arrival of the first models) and 1989, the group used LTV A-7 Corsair IIs for training, to bring all pilots to a common flight-training baseline and later as chase planes for F-117A tests.

-F-117 79-7084 being refueled by a Boeing KC-135 Stratotanker of the 4450th Tactical Group in 1983.
+YF-117A 79-10784 being refueled by a Boeing KC-135 Stratotanker of the 4450th Tactical Group in 1983.

 The F-117 was secret for much of the 1980s.
 Many news articles discussed what they called an "F-19" stealth fighter, and the Testor Corporation produced a very inaccurate scale model.
 When an F-117 crashed in Sequoia National Forest in July 1986, killing the pilot and starting a fire, the USAF established restricted airspace.
 Armed guards prohibited entry, including firefighters, and a helicopter gunship circled the site.
 All F-117 debris was replaced with remains of a F-101A Voodoo crash stored at Area 51.
 When another fatal crash in October 1987 occurred inside Nellis, the military again provided little information to the press.

 The USAF denied the existence of the aircraft until 10 November 1988, when Assistant Secretary of Defense J. Daniel Howard displayed a grainy photograph at a Pentagon press conference, disproving the many inaccurate rumors about the shape of the "F-19".
 After the announcement, pilots could fly the F-117 during daytime and no longer needed to be associated with the A-7, flying the T-38 supersonic trainer for travel and training, instead.
-In April 1990, two F-117s flew to Nellis, arriving during daylight and publicly displayed to a crowd of tens of thousands.
+In April 1990, two F-117s flew to Nellis, arriving during daylight, and publicly displayed to a crowd of tens of thousands.